DehkiaSK/About_Me/README.md

 - ⌨🖱 I use Unreal Engine 5 and Godot 4 to develop my games, and I intend to continue learning about them and sharpening my skills
 - 👨🏼‍🎓 I am urrently studying computer engineering
 - 📃 I also happen to be in the process of building an amazing empirical/work resume
-- 🌐 You can reach me by using @DehkiaSK across the web, though I mainly use Telegram, YouTube, and Discord as my main social accounts
+- 🌐 You can reach me by using @DehkiaSK across the web, though I mainly use Telegram, YouTube, and Discord as my main social media accounts

 <!---
 DehkiaSK/DehkiaSK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.